rsumner31/docker-py/docs/images.rst

 .. autoclass:: Image()

+  .. py:attribute:: attrs

+    The raw representation of this object from the server.

   .. autoattribute:: id
+  .. autoattribute:: labels
   .. autoattribute:: short_id
   .. autoattribute:: tags
-  .. py:attribute:: attrs

-    The raw representation of this object from the server.

   .. automethod:: history